atom-sw/fauxpy-experiments/first_round_selection/README.md

 step 6 to exclude such cases from the experiments.

-## Step 5: Counting loc and the number of functions
+## Step 5: Counting loc, number of functions, and number of modules

 At this step, we count the number of lines in every buggy version, excluding empty lines and comment lines.
 We only consider lines from modules that are used in fault localization, which are those in target directories (not in test modules).
-We also count the number of functions in each buggy version.
+We also count the number of functions, and the number of modules in each buggy version.

 We need this information to compute the *Exam Score* at the [metric_computation](/metric_computation) phase.